 These short and stout dogs in their puppyhood are usually around 10 lb and are only about 7 inches off the ground.
 However, they almost double and size after the first 2 years.

-They have short and squat legs which are muscular and give them a bunch of explosive power allowing them to jump a lot higher than you would expect them to naturally.
+They have short and squat legs that are muscular and give them a bunch of explosive power allowing them to jump a lot higher than you would expect them to naturally.